endail/hx711-pico-c/README.md

 ### hx711_close vs hx711_power_down

 In the example code above, the final statement closes communication with the HX711.
-This leaves the HX711 in a powered-up state.
-The difference is that `hx711_close` stops the internal state machine whereas `hx711_power_down` also begins the power down process on the HX711 chip by setting the clock pin high.
+This leaves the HX711 in a powered-up state. `hx711_close` stops the internal state machine, whereas `hx711_power_down` also begins the power down process on the HX711 chip by setting the clock pin high.

 ## Custom PIO Programs